Yasashari/C4-contest/Venus1.md

 # Borrow rate and supply rate are incorrect due to incorrect blocksPerYear value

-This protocol is going to be deployed to BNB chain so its needed to calculate blocksPerYear relevent to BNB Smart Chain.
+This protocol is going to be deployed to BNB chain so its needed to calculate blocksPerYear relevant to BNB Smart Chain.
-But here it has taken blocksPerYear relevent to ethereum chain.
+But here it has taken blocksPerYear relevant to the ethereum chain.

 ## Proof of Concept